lupyuen/lupyuen.github.io/src/book.md

 # UART on BL602

 UART is used by E-Ink Displays, GPS Receivers and LoRa Transceivers.
-Here's how we call the __BL602 UART HAL.__
+To talk to these peripherals, we call the __BL602 UART HAL.__

 -   ["PineCone BL602 Talks UART to Grove E-Ink Display"](https://lupyuen.github.io/articles/uart)